 What You’ll Learn About Attracting Corporate Sponsors

 Jennifer’s story shows the power of corporate and non-profit promotional partnerships, though of course there are a lot of factors that determine whether or not a company will sponsor your project.
-Here’s what you’ll learn on the free call Thursday.
+Here’s what you’ll learn on the free call on Friday, Dec.
+14:

 - The true motivations big corporate sponsors provide funds you never have to pay back (once you know this it opens up an entire new world for you).

 - Why would a sponsor ever give money to a complete “nobody” who hasn’t written a book yet or well-established business or cause?
 (On the web class you’ll discover 12 reasons big corporate sponsors continually give money to unknowns — and if you tap into just one of these, you too can get corporate sponsorships for your book, dream or even idea).